Taha-Dodangeh/Arp-Spoofer/README.md

 * 🕸️ **ARP cache poisoning**

   * Sends forged ARP replies to selected hosts.
-  * Makes targets associate the attacker's MAC address with the gateway.
+  * Makes targets associate the gateway's IP address with the attacker's MAC address.
   * Also poisons the gateway's ARP cache for the selected targets.

 * 🔀 **IP forwarding**